DhaaraniCIT/Linear_Template/README.md

 This was created with basic html features.

-without out any bootstrapJS or any other frame works.
+without out any bootstrapJS or any other frame works of HTML and CSS.